Quantifying & Modeling Multimodal Interactions: An Information Decomposition Framework: Conclusion

 \section{Conclusion}

 Our work aims to quantify the nature and degree of feature interactions by proposing scalable estimators for redundancy, uniqueness, and synergy suitable for high-dimensional heterogeneous datasets.
-Through experiments on controllable synthetic datasets, standard multimodal benchmarks, and real-world pathology, mood prediction, and robotics applications, we demonstrate the utility of our proposed framework in dataset quantification, model quantification, and model selection. \textbf{Future work} can leverage \name\ for targeted dataset creation, representation learning optimized for \name\ values, and principled approaches to fairness and invariance, and applications of information theory to higher-dimensional data.
+Through comprehensive experiments and real-world applications, we demonstrate the utility of our proposed framework in dataset quantification, model quantification, and model selection.
+We are aware of some potential \textbf{limitations}: \begin{enumerate}[noitemsep,topsep=0pt,nosep,leftmargin=*,parsep=0pt,partopsep=0pt] \item These estimators only approximate real interactions due to cluster preprocessing or unimodal models, which naturally introduce optimization and generalization errors.
+We expect progress in density estimators, generative models, and unimodal classifiers to address these problems.

+\item It is harder to quantify interactions for certain datasets, such as \textsc{ENRICO} which displays all interactions which makes it difficult to distinguish between $R$ and $S$ or $U$ and $S$.

+\item Finally, there exist challenges in quantifying interactions since the data generation process is never known for real-world datasets, so we have to resort to human judgment, other automatic measures, and downstream tasks such as estimating model performance and model selection. \end{enumerate}

+\textbf{Future work} can leverage \name\ for targeted dataset creation, representation learning optimized for \name\ values, and applications of information theory to higher-dimensional data.
+More broadly, there are several exciting directions in investigating more applications of multivariate information theory in modeling feature interactions, predicting multimodal performance, and other tasks involving feature interactions such as privacy-preserving and fair representation learning from high-dimensional data~\citep{dutta2020information,hamman2023demystifying}.
+Being able to provide guarantees for fairness and privacy-preserving learning can be particularly impactful.